lowRISC/ibex-demo-system-labs/lab1.md

 # Lab 1: Programming your FPGA and interacting with the demo system

 Welcome to the first lab on using the [Ibex demo system](https://github.com/lowRISC/ibex-demo-system).
 In this lab, we will:
+- Set up your development environment.
 - Learn how to build the software.
+- Build an FPGA bitstream.
 - Program our board with a bitstream.
 - Run the software on the board.
+- Read from the UART.
 - Interact with the Ibex using GDB.

 ## Setting up your containter